Neutralization Test for Virus and Toxins

-- Active Immunization: Live attenuated Sabin poliovirus vaccine elicits a strong mucosal IgA response and provide intestinal immunity against poliovirus.
+- Active Immunization: Live attenuated Sabin poliovirus vaccine elicits a strong mucosal IgA response and provides intestinal immunity against poliovirus.

-- Serotyping of viruses: Virus neutralization assay is used for the serotyping of viruses.
+- Serotyping of viruses: A virus neutralization assay is used for the serotyping of viruses.
 For example, poliovirus types 1, 2, and 3 were determined using neutralizing antibodies.

 References and further readings

 - Virus neutralization by Antibodies. virology blog.
 Retrieved June 7, 2020.